deepikapant07/GoogleClone/README.md

 # GoogleClone
-A simple Google homepage clone using HTML and CSS
-# Google Clone

 A simple Google homepage clone built using HTML and CSS.
 This project is created for learning frontend development and practicing layout, forms, and buttons.